kenjennings/Atari-Pet-Frogger/README_Porting.md

 SOURCES FOR GAMES

-- Magazines from the 1970s and 80s.
+- Books/Magazines from the 1970s and 80s.
+Multi-Platform and dedicated.  (archive.org)  classic computer magazine archive trs80 color computer archive

 - YouTube demonstrations.